 In the obscure Nintendo game WURM: Journey to the Center of the Earth, the WURM of the title is a nickname for the Drill Tank your characters get around in.
 That name's never used outside of the title and the manual, despite the surprising amount of dialogue and story scenes for a game of its system and time.
 In-game it's always called the VZR.

 Skullgirls is not the name of an organization that the playable characters are in.
-Rather, the Skullgirl is an Eldritch Abomination that serves as the main antagonist.
+Rather, the Skullgirl is a Humanoid Abomination that serves as the main antagonist.
 Part of the confusion is probably because the game's original roster is entirely female.

-In a rare reversal of this trope, Alice in No More Heroes 2: Desperate Struggle actually refers to Travis Touchdown as "The No More Hero" because he was able to walk away from the life of an assassin after reaching the top ranking in the first game.
+In a rare reversal of this trope, Alice in No More Heroes 2 actually refers to Travis Touchdown as "The No More Hero" because he was able to walk away from the life of an assassin after reaching the top ranking in the first game.

 In a rare video game company example, LJN has this happen.
 In their Enteractive Video Games, some people have mistook Enteractive (not to be confused with the company) for a separate gaming company.
 Enteractive was a brand label LJN used on some of their games during 1987-1990.